faastjs/faast.js/README.md

 })();
 ```

-Make 1000 calls concurrently if you like...
+Make 1000 concurrent calls if you like:

 ```typescript
 const promises: string[] = [];